ansible/ansible/docsite/rst/porting_guide_2.0.rst

   The bare feature itself is deprecated as an undefined variable is indistiguishable from a string which makes it difficult to display a proper error.

+* Behavior of templating DOS-type text files changes with Ansible v2.

+  A bug in Ansible v1 causes DOS-type text files (using a carriage return and newline) to be converted to Unix-type text files (using only a newline).
+In Ansible v2 this long-standing bug was finally fixed and DOS-type text files are preserved correctly.
+This may be confusing when you expect your playbook to not show any differences when migrating to Ansible v2, while in fact you will see every DOS-type file being completely replaced (with what appears to be the exact same content).

 Porting plugins
 ===============